Rachoita231/Intern-Onboarding/docs/access.md

-#Go to SWAT2: https://jazzauth.rchland.ibm.com:9443/SWAT2/requests/new/ to begib the onboarding process.
+# Go to SWAT2: https://jazzauth.rchland.ibm.com:9443/SWAT2/requests/new/ to begin the onboarding process.

 ## 1. Access to IBM Systems Chip Design Slack Workspace
 ## 2. Access to IBM Z Slack Workspace